Fitbit is dedicated to developing the most accurate fitness devices on the market.

 - Place your scale on a hard surface during use.
 Carpet, linoleum, or any other flooring with resilience may affect the accuracy of the scale's readings.

 - Your weight and body fat percentage naturally vary over the course of a day and can change based on what you eat and drink as well as your body stance, age, height, level of exercise, and perspiration.
 For consistency, weigh yourself first thing in the morning before eating, drinking, or exercising.
 If you’re wearing clothes, dress lightly and remove your shoes and socks.

 - Your body fat percentage may be affected if you weigh yourself while holding a heavy object.

-- If you turn lean mode on or off, your body fat percentage can be affected.
-For more information on lean mode, see About Fitbit Aria 2.
+- If you turn lean mode on or off, your body fat percentage reading can be affected.
+For more information, see About Fitbit Aria 2.

-- For the most accurate BMI and body fat percentage result, your height, age, and gender must be correct in your Fitbit profile.
+- For the most accurate BMI and body fat percentage result, your height, age, and sex must be correct in your Fitbit profile.
 To update your profile, choose a section below:

-- From the Fitbit app dashboard, tap or click the Account icon ().
+- From the Fitbit app dashboard, tap the Account icon .